balancer/code-review/rate-providers/SiloWrappedRateprovider.md

 ## Conclusion
 **Summary judgment: SAFE**

 The Rate Providers should work well with Balancer pools.
-The underlying contracts have been audited and been in production for an extended period of time.
-The upgradeability of the underlying Aave protocol is guarded behind decentralized governance and has a minimum execution delay of 24 hours.
+The underlying contracts have been audited.
+Computation of totalAssets do not rely on `balanceOf()` calls and also their audits do not indicate any risk of a donation attack vector.